26 May 2016

 3. Mountain biking is the ultimate outdoor challenge, requiring strength and stamina in heaps.
 It gives you a sense of accomplishment unlike anything else: pushing through burning muscles and weakening resolve to reach the peak.
 To mountain bike is to embrace difficulty and to know victory.
 It also is to know beauty – the clean mountain air, the views stretching as far as your eyes can see, and the peace that envelops you at the top.

 4. Navigation, or orienteering, challenges your mind as well as your body.
 Its origins are as a military training exercise, but it has developed into a full-fledged sport.
 The aim is to navigate between various specific points, using a map and compass to guide your way.
 As a sport, the goal is to be a fast as possible, but if you’re doing it for fun, you can relax and take your time!
 Orienteering can be done on foot, bicycle, canoe, skis or car.
+Alternatively, if you'd prefer to go for a walk you could always try one of the best walks in the UK.

 5. Shooting can be very intimidating, especially to complete novices who have never handled a gun.
 Once you practise a bit and get comfortable, however, it’s a lot of fun with a challenging twist.
 Shooting requires discipline and precision – controlling your breathing, your posture and your aim.
 It also requires a lot of responsibility; at the ACF, we ensure